updata7/channel-messager/README.md

-# channel-messager is the project that using Node,typescript,Koa and mongoose, jun for fun, enjoy it!
+# channel-messager is the project that using Node,typescript,Koa and mongoose, enjoy it!

 # prepare